 Ruby Rose made quite a mark on the Arrowverse first as the groundbreakingly queer Batwoman and then for leaving that role before the show could begin production on its second season at The CW.
 New reports indicate that the actress departed the show because of the intense shooting schedule and life in the real-world location of the Arrowverse, Vancouver.
 That all resulted in an unhappy working environment and a split that has left the fandom shocked.
 But those at the top of the shared DC TV universe are looking forward — and even anticipating that all this hubbub is good marketing.

-Speaking to Collider, Arrow and DC’s Legends of Tomorrow co-creator Marc Guggenheim (who also serves as an executive producer of Batwoman) explained that he's only feeling positive towards the change in star.
+Speaking to Collider, Arrow and DC’s Legends of Tomorrow co-creator Marc Guggenheim (who also serves as an executive producer of Batwoman) explained that he's only feeling positive toward the change in star.
 The longtime comic writer — who is currently writing a script for a Jackpot movie — thinks the shift is both bittersweet and exciting.

 "It’s funny, I think it’s both," the producer said.
 "I was talking to one of the Batwoman writers, the other day, and we were saying how, in this, is a great creative opportunity.
 I think there’ll be people who come to the show, quite frankly, just to see how the writers choose to handle this."